Darren Stark: 2004–2008

 Darren returns to Erinsborough, where he takes over Macauley's electrician business.
 Libby is shocked when he turns up to mend the faulty wiring at Number 28.
 Darren tells Libby that Brett has kept him informed of the events of her life, including her relationship and marriage to Drew Kirk (Dan Paris).
 Ben, Libby's toddler son takes a liking to Darren and she is impressed.
 After several weeks of tiptoeing around each other, Darren and Libby finally pick up where they left off six years earlier.
 Shortly after the wedding of Steph Scully (Carla Bonner) and Max Hoyland (Stephen Lovatt), Darren and Libby finally sleep together after taking things slow for a number of weeks.
 Karl still doesn't trust Darren, but Darren doesn't seem to care.

 When Darren is accused of robbing Joe Scully's (Shane Connor) building site, it puts a strain on his relationship with Libby.
 Eventually the real culprits are revealed as Joe's son Jack (Jay Bunyan) and crooked police officer Olivia MacPherson (Sylvie de Crespigny) but Darren tells Libby that she will never completely trust him and leaves, despite her begging him to stay.
 He makes one last phone call to her before leaving an engagement ring in the telephone box.
 Several weeks later, Darren sends flowers to Libby and asks her and Ben to join him in Shepparton.
 Libby and Ben then leave to join him.
 The following year, Libby and Darren both appear in Annalise Hartman's (Kimberly Davies) documentary about Ramsay Street.

-In November 2007, Darren returns shortly after Libby arrives back in the area.
+Two years later, Darren returns shortly after Libby arrives back in the area.
 It transpires that Darren was unfaithful while in Shepparton with their neighbour, Lynda Stephens (Nicola Wright).
 Libby eventually forgives Darren but true to form, Darren betrays her again by kissing Janae, who is going through some relationship problems with her boyfriend, Ned Parker (Daniel O'Connor).
 Kirsten, Ned's ex and the mother of his child Mickey (Fletcher O'Leary) witnesses this.
 Janae tells Ned, but Darren hides it from Libby, until Janae accidentally admits it aloud when music at a barbecue is turned off.
-Darren tells Libby and they break up and after saying a teary goodbye to Libby, Lou, Harold, and Ben he leaves Erinsborough one more time.
+Darren tells Libby and they break up and after saying a teary goodbye to Libby, Lou, Harold, and Ben he leaves Erinsborough again.